Emergency Dentist Stoney Creek

 - Apply gauze to the injury site and apply pressure to control the bleeding.

-- If the bleeding doesn’t stop, place new gauze on top of the old gauze rather than removing it and continue applying pressure until the bleeding is under control.
+- If the bleeding doesn’t stop, add fresh gauze on top of the old one without removing it and continue applying pressure.

 - Even if your teeth aren’t involved, give us a call and we will help you decide whether you need to come into our offices or go to your local hospital emergency room.